Hospital Canselor Tuanku Muhriz UKM: History

 Support for expansion and in line with the needs of the nation caused the allocated building for Faculty of Medicine and HKL unable to fulfill the current requirements for educating, service and research.
 In 1990, the Faculty of Medicine decided to set up its own teaching hospital for long-term use.
 On 2 November 1993, construction of the Hospital Universiti Kebangsaan Malaysia in Cheras commenced.

 By 1 July 1997, HUKM was completed and started operating and on 14 July 1998, Mahathir Mohamad, the then Prime Minister of Malaysia officially opened HUKM.

 However, on 14 December 2007, the Faculty of Medicine and HUKM have combined to create the entity known as Pusat Perubatan UKM, or UKM Medical Centre, with the motto For Integrating Learning and Research Society.
-PPUKM was led by a Dean cum Director who is responsible for managing all of the academic, research and clinical services at the centre.
+PPUKM was led by a Dean Director who is responsible for managing all of the academic, research and clinical services at the centre.
 The restructured entity will allow the functions and activities of the separate institutions, faculties and hospitals to coordinate and run more efficiently, improving productivity and ways of working.
 This will ensure that the administration course activities and research can be done more efficiently, including services offered.
 All this will improve PPUKM performance and increase its standard in international medical institutions.

+In 2010, PPUKM was renamed & rebranded as Hospital Canselor Tuanku Muhriz UKM (HCTM-UKM), in honour of His Royal Highness Tuanku Muhriz ibni Almarhum Tuanku Munawir, the Yang di-Pertuan Besar of Negeri Sembilan and the Lord Chancellor of UKM.